danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ## Overview of Structure

 This thesis is composed of two parts, each addressing a specific research question.
-The first part focuses on the IT Investment Process in Vejle Municipality, while the second part evaluates the utility of GPT-4 in qualitative research, focusing on prompting the model to output affinity diagrams from interview data.
+We work out way backwards, the first part focusing on a traditional qualitative investigation of the IT Investment Process in Vejle Municipality, while the second part evaluates the utility of GPT-4 in the context of the aforementioned qualitative research, focusing on prompting the model to output affinity diagrams from interview data.

 The first section starts with an introduction to the case background, followed by a literature review providing the theoretical context.
 The research methodology includes semi-structured interviews and field notes for data collection, with affinity diagrams used for data analysis.
 The results, discussion, and recommendations form the subsequent segments of this part of the study.

-The second section focuses on GPT-4, providing a technical background for those unfamiliar with the model.
-This is followed by a literature review on GPT-4's implications in qualitative research.
-The methodology involves data collection through user-model interfaces, with criteria for assessing output quality forming the basis of data analysis.
+The second section focuses on GPT-4, beginning with a technical background for those unfamiliar with the model.
+This is followed by a literature review positioning the present research in the intersection of qualitative research and machine learning and natural language processing.
+The methodology involves data collection through user-model interfaces, details about the iterative prompting approach used, ending by establishing a set criteria for assessing output quality forming the basis of data analysis.

 # Case Study: Vejle Municipality's IT Investment Process
+As mentioned before, the chapter that follows will consist of a traditional qualitative investigation of the IT investment process in Vejle Municipality.
+[INSERT TEXT]
 ## Case Background
 Residing within the administrative building of Vejle Municipality, the IT department has historically grappled with effective communication, particularly with external stakeholders and individuals in decentralised roles.
 Recognising the need to bridge this gap, the department strategically incorporated four IT architects into its ranks over recent years, each bringing a distinct blend of skills and expertise.